 Chatbots are evolving toward agents.
 ChatGPT now has plugins, code interpreter, and browsing.
 Claude has computer use capabilities.
 Google's Gemini is adding agentic features.
 Every major AI company is racing to add "do things" on top of "say things."

-For founders, the practical takeaway is this:
+For founders, the practical takeaway is simple.

 Chatbots are table stakes.
 Everyone has access to ChatGPT.
 It's not a competitive advantage anymore.

 AI agents are the multiplier.
 They let a solo founder or a tiny team operate like a company 10x their size.
 Not someday.
 Right now.
+I'm living proof.
+One person, 30 agents, a podcast, a community, a SaaS, and a blog with 60+ articles.
+All of it running.

 AI Agent vs Chatbot: Common Questions